2SLGBTQ+ travel

 Ottawa

 Ottawa is brimming with culture, history and attractions, a growing gay village in the heart of the city.
-Let one of Ottawa’s welcoming accommodations direct you towards some capital fun.
+Let one of Ottawa’s welcoming accommodations direct you toward some capital fun.

 The great outdoors